Which city is cheaper, Philadelphia or Orlando?

 Philadelphia is a popular shopping destination with plenty of stores.
 With all items tax-free, this city is a great place to shop.
 It has many boutique shops as well as name brand stores and shopping areas.
 For a local vibe, head to Reading Terminal Market.

-With so many activities, Orlando is a top place to visit during Christmas.
+Known for its popular Christmas activities, Orlando draws large crowds.
 Christmas at Disney World is lots of fun.
 There are decorations and all kinds of seasonal activities around town.

-Philadelphia is a family-friendly place to visit.
+Philadelphia is known to be a very family-friendly place to visit.
+The city has many museums and a fascinating history that is interesting to kids and adults alike.
 Popular activities include a zoo and Sesame Place.
 Kids also love the hands-on Please Touch Museum.

-With fun activities for couples, both Orlando and Philadelphia make for a good place to visit.
+With fun activities for couples, both Orlando and Philadelphia make for a nice place to visit.

 Philadelphia makes for a fun place to visit for a couple.
-Like many large cities, this city is a fun place to explore in the evening as a couple.
+Like many large cities, it is a fun place to explore in the evening as a couple.
+This is also a great foodie destination with great markets, food trucks, and diverse restaurants that reflect the city's diverse population.

 Many visitors rely on the effecient and affordable public transportation in Philadelphia.
 The system includes a subway, trolleys, buses, and a commuter rail.